emailWould you like to receive Burncoose newsletters?

 H. coriacea has dark green leaves up to 6in long which are composed of three oblong leaflets.
 The clusters of mauve male and greenish-white female flowers appear with us in April or May.
 The clusters can be 3-5in across.
 Sausage shaped purple fruits very occasionally appear in our plant in the autumn or perhaps we simply do not notice them in the thick hedge like foliage of this massive climber.

 H. latifolia grows with us to a similar height (15-20ft).
 The leaves are slightly smaller and have three to seven oblong leaflets.
 The male flowers are greenish white and the female flowers are purple.
 From this you can quickly appreciate how easy it is to confuse the two species!
-We have not seen any fruits on our plant.

 Our plants are grown in shade but with full exposure to southerly gales.
 The leaves can get salt scorched on occasion but the plant quickly grows through such minor setbacks.
 We conclude that both species are fully frost hardy.